Madison Hemings: Jefferson–Hemings controversy

 Since 1998 and the DNA study, which affirmed the historical evidence, many historians have accepted that the widower Jefferson had a long, sexual relationship with Hemings, and fathered six children with her, four of whom survived to adulthood.
 The Thomas Jefferson Foundation (TJF), which runs Monticello, conducted an independent historic review in 2000, as did the National Genealogical Society in 2001; the scholars of both reviews concluded Jefferson was probably the father of all Hemings's children.
 (Note: Critics, such as the Thomas Jefferson Heritage Society (TJHS) Scholars Commission (2001), have argued against these conclusions.
 They have concluded that there is insufficient evidence to determine that Jefferson was the father of Hemings's children.
 The TJHS report, which was not peer-reviewed, suggested that Jefferson's younger brother Randolph Jefferson could have been the father.
 This alternative was at one time recounted by twentieth-century descendants of Eston Hemings who were classified as white.
 Their fathers were trying to shield them from racism.
 The TJHS report also suggested that Hemings may have had multiple partners.)

 There are no living male-line descendants of Madison Hemings.
-Beverley Hemings' descendants have been lost to history, as he apparently changed his name after moving to Washington, DC and passing into white society.
+Beverley Hemings's descendants have been lost to history, as he apparently changed his name after moving to Washington, DC and passing into white society.
 Descendants of Madison Hemings declined to have the remains of his son William Hemings disturbed to extract DNA for testing (he was buried in the Leavenworth National Cemetery), just as Wayles-Jefferson descendants declined to have Thomas Jefferson's remains disturbed.

 In 2012, the Smithsonian Institution and the Thomas Jefferson Foundation held a major exhibit at the National Museum of American History: Slavery at Jefferson's Monticello: The Paradox of Liberty.
-It said that "evidence strongly support[s] the conclusion that Jefferson was the father of Sally Hemings' children."
+It said that "evidence strongly support[s] the conclusion that Jefferson was the father of Sally Hemings's children."